java-online-training/spring-boot-3-native-images/README.md

 ```
 Next, navigate into the project.

-# How to build a native application as a Docker imaga
+# How to build a native application as a Docker image
-To Build a native image with Maven simply execute:
+To Build a native Docker image with Maven simply execute:
 ```
 mvn -Pnative spring-boot:build-image
 ```